RedisLabs/redislabs-docs/content/kubernetes/re-databases/create-aa-database.md

         method: openShiftRoute
       ```

-    For OpenShift, your ingress suffix should include the domain generated by OpenShift for your routes.
+    For OpenShift, your ingress suffix and API hostname should include the domain generated by OpenShift for your routes.
 This is listed in your cluster ingress's `spec.domain` field.
 It's typically in the format `apps.<openshift-name>.<domain>.com`.

 1. After the changes are saved and applied, you can see that a new route was created for the API.